sdcote/cdxlab/11-Service/LabNotes.md

 # Simple Configuration

-The simplest configuration is arguable a service that runs a single `Job`.
+The simplest configuration is arguably a service that runs a single `Job`.
 To demonstrate this, run `SimpleService.json`:

 ```
 cdx -owd SimpleService.json